 About the laboratory

 In the area of organic thin film transistors we are interested in evolution of electronic properties as a function of the layer thickness.
-For this purpose we have developed a dedicated sample holder that allows us to measure the electric current during the growth of organic semiconductor in-between the two metallic contacts.
-A special attention is also devoted to the studies of initial stages of growth of pentacene on different substrates.
+For this purpose we have developed an experimental method that allows us to measure the electric current during the growth of organic semiconductor.
+A special attention is also devoted to the studies of initial stages of growth of small molecule organic semiconductors on different substrates.

 Acting Head of Laboratory: prof. dr. Egon Pavlica

 Contact: Vesna Mržek

 Tel.: + 386 5 3653 500

 The laboratory is located in Ajdovščina building of the University of Nova Gorica